abishekarun/STAT545-hw-rajendran-arun/hw06/README.md

 Most of the work in markdown file was easier but was longer as compared to previous homworks.
 Difficulties that I experienced were
 1. I didnt know that only 2500 queries can be made on revgeocode.
 After facing lot of difficulty I came to know about this and then sampled the data to small number.
 2. Possibly doesnt show errors but still was showing the warning messages.
 It took some time for me to understand that they were not error messages and possibly was indeed working.
+3. The leaflet plot was not rendering properly in github even though it looked good as html file in local computer.
+I didnt know how to handle this and eventually removed the plot.
 3. It was a great homework as it helped me understand how to work with lists and the importance of map functions.
 I also understood the different linear regression models and how they can be analyzed.

 The resources that helped me are: